Kong/kong/DEVELOPER.md

 ### OpenResty

 We have a build script that makes it easy to pull and compile specific versions of the needed components of the OpenResty system.
-Currently these include OpenResty 1.15.8.2, OpenSSl 1.1.1d, LuaRocks 3.2.1 and PCRE 8.43;  the exact versions can also be found on the `.requirements` file of the main Kong repository (https://github.com/Kong/kong/blob/master/.requirements)
+Currently, these include OpenResty 1.15.8.2, OpenSSl 1.1.1d, LuaRocks 3.2.1 and PCRE 8.43;  the exact versions can also be found on the `.requirements` file of the main Kong repository (https://github.com/Kong/kong/blob/master/.requirements)

 These commands don't have to be performed as root, since all compilation is done within a subdirectory, and installs everything in the target specified by the `-p` argument (here the `build` directory).